 Michael wolk, MD.

-Michael Wolk is a cardiovascular specialist practicing in the Heart Health Program of the Dalio Institute of Cardiovascular Imaging at New York-Presbyterian/Weill Cornell, a Professor of Clinical Medicine at Weill Cornell Medicine and an Attending Physician at New York-Presbyterian Hospital and Hospital for Special Surgery.
+Michael Wolk is a retired cardiovascular specialist who formerly practiced in the Heart Health Program of the Dalio Institute of Cardiovascular Imaging at New York-Presbyterian/Weill Cornell.
 He is a former President and current Trustee Emeritus of the American College of Cardiology and currently serves as Chair of the Cardiovascular Practice Section.
 Dr. Wolk received his BA at Colgate University and MD from Columbia University.

 Alfred Glazier is Senior Vice President, Senior Portfolio Management Director and Financial Advisor at a major financial services firm.
 He was formerly a long-term member of the New York Stock Exchange and serves as Treasurer and Chief Financial Officer of the New York Cardiac Center.
 He has his BA from the University of Vermont.